 AEFP has secured grant funding to support a limited number of policymakers and practitioners to attend the conference this year through subsidies of their travel and conference registration fees.
 First priority will go to session chairs and paper and poster presenters, but we expect to have funds available to support additional people who are just attending the conference.
-Travel and conference fee waiver applications for policymakers and practitioners are due via this form on Friday, January 19.
-Announcements of awards will be made by the end of January.
+The application window for the subsidy will open on January 4, with a deadline of January 25.
+We expect to make award announcements by no later than February 8.

 Eligible policymakers and practitioners include: